vplesko/OrbLang/docs/pages/automatic_cleanup.md

 });
 ```

 Drop functions are called as a symbol goes out of scope.
-Additonally, each of their elements are also dropped.
+Additionally, each of their elements are also dropped.
 As a rule, the order of dropping is inverse to the order in which the values were defined.

 This may sound a bit complicated, but it simply means that the compiler will take care of automatically cleaning up any resources you are using, and you don't need to worry about them.
 Your responsibility is to define the drop function.